AllenInstitute/biorealistic-v1-model/README.md

 base_props/bkg_weights_population.csv: This file defines synaptic weights from background cell (currently, there is only one entity for background source) to each cell population.
 The synaptic weights in this file are copied from the previous model (except for L5 which is average of the two types in the previous model), and are parameters of the optimization stage later.

 Preferred data storage option is CSV format, as long as the data are not large.
 All the csv files are 'space' separarated (to match with SONATA format).
 Larger data can be stored as h5 data frame.
 All should be readable in pandas.

+## Notes
+In the new V1 model, the LGN coordinates are defined as the visual field coordinates (elevation and azimuth), though these coordinates are not zero-centered.
+The LGN’s elevation axis is oriented upward, aligning with the V1 model’s z-axis;
+however, this may conflict with conventional image coordinate systems, where row indices increase downward.
+Note that this definition differs from our previous model (Billeh et al., 2020), which defined the LGN coordinate axis as downward.
+Use the y_dir and flip_y options in BMTK to control image orientation when presenting data to this network.

 ## Main contributors